Step1 – Complete your online registration as soon as possible

 Why is this step so important?

-This is how you’ll find out about any online lectures during induction week and how to log in to them, as well as lots of other important information about your course.
+This is how you’ll find more information about your induction week, as well as lots of other important information about your course.

 - Unit handbooks